Dang-Hoang-Tung/Text-chunking-TTS/README.md

 #### Reasoning (Why these choices help TTS)

-We try to keep each chunk as one coherent thought, with punctuation that matches how you'd speak it aloud.
+We try to keep each chunk as one coherent thought, with punctuation that matches how people would speak it aloud.

 - Paragraphs are structural units, we don't cross them.
 - Sentences are natural prosodic units, simple default chunks.
 - Commas are softer boundaries, another simple default.
-- Subordinators (when/while/before/until/...) mark clause boundaries, which are good secondary pause points for long sentences.
+- Subordinators (`when/while/before/until/...`) mark clause boundaries, which are good secondary pause points for long sentences.

 ## 4. Extending to Other Languages